Taren Point Taekwondo | Taekwondo Hand Techniques

 Taren Point Taekwondo – The Different Punches in Taekwondo

 Taren Point Taekwondo offers a lot of skills and techniques that practitioners may use in various situations.
-Not only will they need these in life threatening events but Taekwondo’s lessons may also be essential for ones mental and spiritual development.
+Not only will they need these in life-threatening events but Taekwondo’s lessons may also be essential for one’s mental and spiritual development.
 The basic moves of Taekwondo are relatively easier to learn but requires principle and confidence to perform.

 One of the techniques that Taren Point Taekwondo emphasizes on is the hand attacks.
 This type can be powerful when done in a fast combination of strikes.
 They are executed in a number of ways from standing, spinning, jumping and rushing forwards.
 Hand attacks are divided into 2: the open and closed hand strikes which are used depending on which part of the body the practitioner is attacking.
 Here is a list of hand positions that may be done during Taekwondo sessions and actual combats:

-1. Backfist – it is done through the clenching of the hand and swinging it backwards into your opponent’s face.
-One variation of this is the spinning backfist that can surely knockout your rival and because of its dangerous effect it is sometimes banned in competitions.
+1. Backfist – it is done through the clenching of the hand and swinging it back into your opponent’s face.
+One variation of this is the spinning back fist that can surely knock out your rival and because of its dangerous effect, it is sometimes banned in competitions.

 3. Palm heel – another banned type of a hand attack.
-It is done with pulling back the hand to engage the base of the palm in and upward strike.
-Usually this type is directed to the nose and the chin.
+It is done with pulling back the hand to engage the base of the palm in an upward strike.
+Usually, this type is directed to the nose and the chin.

 5. Hammer fist – done with a closed fist with a hammering motion to strike underneath.

 6. Knife hand – may be closely compared to “karate chop.”
-With an open hand the strike is done though a hammering motion and is usually directed to the opponent’s neck.
+With an open hand, the strike is done through a hammering motion and is usually directed to the opponent’s neck.

-Taren Point Taekwondo – Dos Taekwondo has mastered the different kicks, punches and blocks that there is to learn in the martial art.
-They are filled with instructors who are capable of teaching the different techniques there are to master.
+Taren Point Taekwondo – Dos Taekwondo has mastered the different kicks, punches, and blocks that there is to learn in the martial art.
+Taren Point Taekwondo is filled with instructors who are capable of teaching the different techniques there are to master.
 With their training, becoming the best is just around the corner.